 At its July 2016 meeting, the STRC opted to draft potential statutory changes related to tribal colleges and the state's Indian language immersion program.
-A formal public comment period was held for the proposals, linked below, between July 20 and August 10, 2016.
-The committee will review the language, and comments received, at its August 2016 meeting to determine whether to forward the proposals to the 2017 Legislative Session.
+A formal public comment period was held for the proposals (linked below) between July 20 and August 10, 2016.
+The committee reviewed the language, and comments received, at its August 2016 meeting.

-Tribal college reimbursement statute: Draft committee bill to remove redundant language
+Tribal college reimbursement statute:

+Draft committee bill to remove redundant language